Cation-DNA outer sphere coordination in DNA polymorphism: Counterion-DNA coordination in the A- and C- complexes

 \subsubsection{Ionophores of the minor groove of DNA in experiment}

-As for the ionophores of the B (or C) form of DNA, one studied mainly A-tracts in connection with the analysis of the 'spine' or 'ribbon' of hydration in the very narrow minor groove of these sequences.
+As for the ionophores of the B (or C) form of DNA, attention was focused on A-tracts in connection with the analysis of the 'spine' or 'ribbon' of hydration in the very narrow minor groove of these sequences.
 In the A-tracts, water molecules in the minor groove bridge polar atoms O2/N3 belonging to the bases of different strands (on the adjacent base pairs), thus stabilizing the B form \cite{1998-A-B-hydration-X-ray}.
 These water bridges are linked by water molecules into a whole continuous ribbon of hydration.
 Monovalent cations, for example, Rb$^+$, can take the place of the water bridges O2/N3-O2/N3 in the A-tracts \cite{1999-Rb-A-tract-X-ray}.

 In the wider minor groove formed by G:C pairs, O2/N3-O2/N3 water or water-ion bridges between the strands cannot form because of (G)N2 amino groups.
 Instead, water bridges O4'-O2/N3 appear, both the atoms belonging to the same strand.
 One can see the bridges O4'-O2/N3 in the structures 1DPN and 460D (PDB) at the ends of the Dickerson-Drew dodecamer \cite{1998-A-B-hydration-X-ray,1999-Rb-A-tract-X-ray}.
 Water bridges O4'-O2/N3, as well as bridges O2/N3-O2/N3, can be connected by one or two water molecules.